Saturday, December 4, 2010

 Assuming your average property taxes were $10,000 a year, you've paid $100,000 in property taxes over that time, plus another $60,000 in utility bills.
 And your mortgage payment was likely a staggering $4000 a month, if not more.
 Yes, you might "make" money in capital gains, but it is offset by the cost of owning the house.
 It is a net wash.

 But with the larger house, you've been paying double each month in terms of mortgage payments - money that could have gone into a real money-making investment.
 Not only that, with the larger house, you are more financially stressed, and moreover cannot afford to lose your job or have any sort of financial setback along the way.
-In the name of chasing "bigger and better" you have chained yourself to Real Estate.
+In the name of chasing "bigger and better" you have chained yourself to Real Estate - and left yourself no "cushion" in case things go wrong (hint: they often do!).

 But unfortunately, for many Americans today, making more money means only "moving up" to a bigger and better house.
 It was a game of musical chairs, frankly, and a lot of people were caught standing up when the music stopped.
 Many folks were in the unfortunate position of owning two homes (having bought their next "dream home" before selling the older one) and had two mortgages.
 Many of them went bankrupt.